krejiba/heart-rate-estimation/README.md

 # Heart rate estimation| SciPy
 This a personal project using Python.
-Using, classical digital signal processing techniques, we can estimate the heart rate of a subject given a signal acquired from an electrocardiogram (ECG).
+Using classical digital signal processing techniques, we can estimate the heart rate of a subject given a signal acquired from an electrocardiogram (ECG).

 ## How to use :
 You need to download all the files in your working directory.
 Make sure to install NumPy and SciPy in order to make use of this code.